Viktor Bauer: World War II

 Bauer was promoted to Oberleutnant (first lieutenant) on 1 June 1940 and was awarded the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse) on 18 November 1940.
 He then fought in the Battle of Britain against the RAF, claiming a Supermarine Spitfire shot down on 1 November 1940.
 Bauer was awarded the Iron Cross 1st Class (Eisernes Kreuz 1.
-Klasse) on 18 November 1940, and then transferred to Jagdgeschwader 3 (JG 3–3rd Fighter Wing) in December 1940.
+Klasse) on 18 November 1940, and then transferred to Jagdgeschwader 3 (JG 3–3rd Fighter Wing) in November 1940.

+On 15 February 1941, III.
+Gruppe was withdrawn from the English Channel and relocated to Gütersloh Airfield for a period of rest and replenishment.
+Bauer and other pilots of III.
+Gruppe spent a couple of days of R&R skiing in the Kleinwalsertal before returning for active service on 17 March.
+On 17 April, the Gruppe received the then new Messerschmitt Bf 109 F-2, training on this type until they relocated to Lillers, France on 3 May.
 On 10 June 1941, Bauer was appointed Staffelkapitän (squadron leader) of 9.
 Staffel (9th squadron) of JG 3, succeeding Oberleutnant Max Jaczak who killed in a flying accident the day before.